alshedivat/fedpa/README.md

 This repository contains a minimalistic (yet general and modular) [JAX](https://github.com/google/jax) implementation of federated posterior averaging (FedPA) algorithm along with a variety of simulation experiments on synthetically generated problems.

 ## Usage
-The easiest way to reproduce our experiments and/or compare FedAvg and FedPA is by using the colab notebook provided in this repository (simply click the `Open in Colab` button at the top of README).
+The easiest way to reproduce our synthetic experiments and/or compare FedAvg and FedPA is by using the colab notebook provided in this repository (simply click the `Open in Colab` button at the top of README).
 If you would like to use our JAX implementation of FedAvg or FedPA elsewhere, the `federated/` folder can be used a standalone Python package.

 ## Organization of the code